cschladetsch/ChessClock/Readme.md

 The output will be in `../bin` folder in either case.
 There is a `run` script in that folder.

+For windows, set Debug command arguments to `..\..\ChessClock\Resources\` to run from Visual Studio.

 ## Ingredients
 * [Hardware](../../wiki/Hardware)
 * 3d Printed body with custom rocker switch